 A gold medal was his promise to Andy — his friend who has Down syndrome.

-“Na kay Andy [na ‘yung medal].
+“Na kay Andie [na ‘yung medal].
 He’s a very special friend, very dear to me.
 Sinabi ko sa kanya before the season that para sa kanya ‘yun,” said Ravena.

 “He deserves it.”

-Ravena has known Andy for quite a long time.
+Ravena has known Andie for quite a long time.
 Through the years, the three-time UAAP Finals MVP has been on good terms with Andy and his family.

 And while the two grew closer, Andy became Ravena’s motivation to continue pushing amid the grind of being a student-cager.